-There is currently many projects being undertaken in Sunderland City Centre and sea front areas which include the introduction of new residential areas, office and recreational spaces, hotels and new businesses moving into the City centre.
-As part of this, a review is being carried out of the existing parking facilities within the City with a view to introducing new facilities to support these new projects and the potential increase of people living, working and visiting the City.
-Further details of new projects are contained in this report.
+There are currently many projects being undertaken in Sunderland City Centre and sea front areas which include the introduction of new residential areas, office and recreational spaces, hotels and new businesses moving into the City.
+As part of this, a review is being carried out of the existing parking facilities within the City and there are plans to introduce new facilities to support these new projects and the potential increase of people living, working and visiting the City.

 Parking plays a very active part in supporting events that take place in the City.
-The City have some very exciting events which parking positively contributes too for example we have the annual air show, concerts at the Stadium of Light and the Sunderland Marathon which attract many visitors.
+The City have some very exciting events which parking positively contributes too for example we have football matches and concerts at the Stadium of Light and the Sunderland Marathon which attracts many visitors.